Mercerenies/a-turtles-troll/README.md

 # A Turtle's Troll

-This is a Minecraft plugin for Spigot which introduces several "troll" mechanics to the survival multiplayer experience.
+This is a Minecraft plugin for Paper which introduces several "troll" mechanics to the survival multiplayer experience.
 See `Features.org` for the full feature list.